Linguistics; Non-fiction; Fiction; Books edited

 (published 2000, Humanities and Allied Research press; isbn 974-85311-3-9).
 (178 pp)

 The Finno-Ugric family of languages (including Finnish, Hungarian and various other languages, some far out onto the tundra of Siberia) is traditionally taken to be independent of the Indo-European group (English, Latin, Greek, Sanskrit, etc), or, more exactly, to have developed from a sister language whose speakers were wandering around Asia and neighbouring regions when Indo-European was still united, not yet split into various daughter languages.
-With careful argumentation, plenty of evidence, and a respect for phonetic and semantic relationships not always found in some earlier writers this book puts the case for the view that Finno-Ugric as a whole is simply a member of the Indo-European family on a par with Latin, Greek, Germanic and the others.
+This book argues that Finno-Ugric as a whole is better seen as one member of the Indo-European family (beside Latin, Greek, Germanic, et al. Senior scholars disagree, but should at least accept that this book contains plenty of evidence from a whole range of languages, and takes care over plausible phonetic relationships.

 A three-part novel published in 2004 (with reprint in 2012), 2008, and 2010 (details below).